Sunday School- 9:15am

 In a spirit of thanksgiving, we are called to address one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart.
 Therefore, the music in our worship gatherings is focused on the congregation being able to do so.
 Our song selection seeks to fit within the mold of God-centered, Biblically/Theologically Sound, and Congregationally singable.

-The pastor leads our congregation in intentional prayer that God would be glorified in our worship, that His Spirit would lead us to worship in spirit and truth, that He would be with those in our church family who are unable to be with us in corporate worship, and that He would help us to be the hands and feet of Christ.
+One of the elders leads our congregation in intentional prayer that God would be glorified in our worship, that His Spirit would lead us to worship in spirit and truth, that He would be with those in our church family who are unable to be with us in corporate worship, and that He would help us to be the hands and feet of Christ.

 1Justin Borger, "Don't Forsake the Public Reading of Scripture," https://tabletalkmagazine.com/posts/dont-forsake-the-public-reading-of-scripture/